kafeenstra/ssbackup/README.md

 A succesful backup is marked by creating a file named `BACKUP_COMPLETE` in the directory.
 Conversely `BACKUP_FAIL` indicates somethign went wrong (most likely, your disk has filled up -- unless that also prevented this file from being created).

 # Future plans:
+Current implementation is in bash -- python would make much more sense for long(er) term sustainability.

 Currently, only backups are made.
 Failed backups are not deleted.
 Importantly, there also is no cleanup policy to remove older backups.
 I'm planning to borrow the logic from [Simple Backup](https://launchpad.net/sbackup).

 See [src/sbackup/core/SnapshotManager.py](https://bazaar.launchpad.net/~sbackup-dev/sbackup/trunk/view/head:/src/sbackup/core/SnapshotManager.py)